 In addition to particle and fiber contamination, residues left behind during the manufacturing process can also inhibit product function or raise safety concerns.
 FTIR’s ability to analyze organic and inorganic materials allows for identification of residue contamination and the source.

 For example, a manufacturer found a white residue in the crevices of a molded plastic part.
-FTIR was used to analyze the sample and the residue was identified as a surfactant—a compound that can be used as a detergent, wetting agent, emulsifier, foaming agent or dispersant during the manufacturing process.
+An FTIR Spectrometer was used to analyze the sample and the residue was identified as a surfactant—a compound that can be used as a detergent, wetting agent, emulsifier, foaming agent or dispersant during the manufacturing process.

 A sample of the surfactant used by the manufacturer was then analyzed, compared to the sample from the plastic part, and found to be a match.

-In addition, FTIR is gaining speed as a way to pinpoint sources of food contamination, helping scientists and researchers uncover microorganisms on finished products and trace them back to various steps in the production process.
+In addition, FTIR testing is gaining speed as a way to pinpoint sources of food contamination, helping scientists and researchers uncover microorganisms on finished products and trace them back to various steps in the production process.

 3. Analyzing Plastics